tilakjain619/MedTalk/README.md

 1. Upload a prescription image on the main page.
 2. Wait for the app to extract and summarize the prescription.
-3. Use the chat to ask questions like:
+3. Use the chat to ask follow-up questions like:
    - "What is this medicine for?"
    - "Are there any side effects?"
    - "How should I take these medicines?"
+4. Use the **Verify medicines** feature to quickly verify if you have bought the right medicines.
 ---

 ## Contributing